SwapnilThatte/quick-snippets/README.md

 3. clone the fork

 4. Create a fresh new branch\
     Working on a separate branch for each issue helps you keep your local work copy clean.
 You should never work on the main.
-This will soil your copy of freeCodeCamp and you may have to start over with a fresh clone or fork.
+This will soil your copy of QuickSnippets and you may have to start over with a fresh clone or fork.

 5. Avoid using issue numbers in branches.
 Keep them short, meaningful and unique.